KarstenRoland/PrimeNumberChecker/README.md

 # PrimeNumberChecker
 An extension of a programming test from a university course.<br>
 I created two additional versions to test my skills and see how much I could improve on the original design.
+I have plans to write a version of this program in C, once I know enough to attempt it.
 I may create additional versions if I think of anything new I want to test out.<br>
 Calculates all prime numbers between a minimum and maximum number.

 ## Version 1 (35 lines)